DigitalPublishingToolkit/The-Eternal-Network/md/01EternalNetworkToC.md

 <a href='ch007.xhtml'>**There Are Words and Worlds That Are Truthful and True**</a><br/>
 Luiza Prado de O. Martins

-##Human, Nonhuman and Networks In Between
+##Human, Nonhuman and Networks in Between

 <a href='ch008.xhtml'>**Network Topologies: From the Early Web to Human Mesh Networks**</a><br/>
 Alessandro Ludovico